passon-engineering/sw-go-template-server/README.md

 1. **Start the Server**

+    For HTTP:
     ```bash
-    ./sw-go-template-server
+    ./sw-go-template-server -http="localhost:8080" -tlscert="" -tlskey=""
     ```

+    For HTTPS:
+    ```bash
+    ./sw-go-template-server -http="localhost:8443" -tlscert="/path/to/fullchain.pem" -tlskey="/path/to/privkey.pem"
+    ```

-Visit `http://localhost:8080` (or `https://localhost:8443` for HTTPS) to access the server.
+    Visit `http://localhost:8080` for HTTP or `https://localhost:8443` for HTTPS to access the server.

-**Note**: You might need to configure SSL/TLS certificates for HTTPS.
+**Note**: For HTTPS, configure SSL/TLS certificates appropriately.
 Follow [this guide](https://letsencrypt.org/getting-started/) for obtaining free certificates from Let's Encrypt.

+## Configuration

+- The server can be configured to run in either HTTP or HTTPS mode.
+- SSL/TLS certificates are required for HTTPS.
+- Command-line flags allow dynamic configuration of server parameters like address and SSL certificate paths.

 ## Contributing

 We welcome contributions!
-If you'd like to contribute:
+Here's how you can contribute:

 1. **Fork the Project**: Use the 'Fork' button at the top right of this page.
 2. **Clone Your Fork**: `git clone https://github.com/YOUR_USERNAME/sw-go-template-server.git`
 3. **Navigate to Your Clone**: `cd sw-go-template-server`
 4. **Create a New Branch**: `git checkout -b new-feature`
-5. **Make Changes**: Add your new features or bug fixes.
+5. **Make Changes**: Add new features or fix bugs.
 6. **Push**: `git push origin new-feature`
-7. **Open a Pull Request**: Navigate back to your fork on GitHub and click 'New pull request'.
+7. **Open a Pull Request**: Go back to your fork on GitHub and click 'New pull request'.

 ## License

 Distributed under the MIT License.
 See `LICENSE` for more information.

 ---

-Crafted with pass(i)on by the [passon-engineering](https://github.com/passon-engineering) team!
+Crafted with pass(i)on by [passon-engineering](https://github.com/passon-engineering)!

+---